denisa0230/Music-Genre-Classification/README.md

    * The third algorithm is based on **CNN**.
 It preprocesses the files similarly to the second algorithm in order to extract MFCC features and reshapes them for compatibility.
 The CNN model is, then, defined using the Keras Sequential API.
 It consists of multiple convolutional layers with activation functions, max-pooling layers, dropout layers for regularization, and dense layers for classification.
 The CNN model is compiled using binary cross-entropy loss, the Adam optimizer, and accuracy as the evaluation metric, trained and tested. (theoretical accuracy of around 88%)

-Working on these algorithms was one of the biggest challenges due to the limitations of the GTZAN dataset and laborious training and testing process.
+Working on these algorithms was one of the biggest challenges due to the limitations of the GTZAN dataset and laborious training and testing processes.

-After finalizing the algorithm, we integrated the frontend part and the algorithm into the backend.
-Then, we added new features to the frontend, integrated those in the Flask code, as well, adjusted the overall design and tested the application on various songs from different genres.

 Repo content:
   * "flask-server" directory => server logic